appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

         - Dimensions - Browser, Language
         - Metric - Total Users, Bounce Rate, Sessions, Engagement Rate
         - Play around with the filters, date-ranges,
-    - create a free-form report to understand the location of our uses (where from Earth are our users accessing our app?)
+    - create a free-form report to understand the location of our uses (where from Earth are our users accessing our app?
+What is the conversion rate for each location?)
         - Dimensions - country, city, region
-        - metrics - total users
+        - metrics - total users, sessions, bounce rate/conversion rate
         - play around with filters to see users coming from a specific country or region (state)